 We will understand this immediately, these consumptions will be in competition with each other and it is the producer of raw materials who will direct the flows according to price criteria – the different criticalities will be in competition – or strategic notions of the producing states.

 These choices will be safe if you have to choose between a phone or a computer that also makes a phone.
-But what to do when it comes to choosing between energy production dependent on rare metals, or if there is a national security dimension?
+But what to do when it comes to choosing between energy production dependent on strategic metals, or if there is a national security dimension?

 (d) Why does the supply of critical metals not immediately meet demand?

 In production forecasts, simplistic reasoning accounts for the resources available in the earth’s crust without regard to the economic reserves to be discovered or extraction models.
-Although sometimes these metals are not rare, they are co-products of other major metals and some of these production chains are opaque.
+Although sometimes these metals are not unobtainable, they are co-products of other major metals and some of these production chains are opaque.
 Thus, there is no indium mine but zinc, tellurium but copper, molybdenum but copper, gallium but bauxite, rhodium but nickel or platinum.
 Of course, these metals are dependent on the dynamics of the major metal, they are not profitable in themselves and, if they are not produced for technical reasons, it may be for economic reasons.

 Sometimes the mines of major metals are insufficient, or at the end of their life, and mining renewal has not been prepared: future new deposits have not been sought, so not yet discovered, a mine is 10-20 years of work before production, but some countries refuse to open mines.